hornsilk/morrowind_voroni/README.md

 ![My Map](./generated_maps/Almsivi_Intervention_Map-Anthology_Solstheim-GotY-TR_Mainland-TR_Preview-TR_Travels.png)

 Developed as an aid to [Tamriel Rebuilt](https://www.tamriel-rebuilt.org/) playthroughs, this tool generates maps for where you teleport to when casting Almsivi Intervention and Divine Intervention.
 Though these types of maps exist for the base, I couldn't find any that took into account the many new Temples and Shrines added by Tamriel Rebuilt.
-From there, I realized I should make a generator that could support any configuration of mods, including OpenMW
+From there, I realized I should make a generator that could support any configuration of mods, including OpenMW.

 ![Old Map](https://images.uesp.net/4/4a/MW-map-Almsivi_Intervention.jpg)